apigeek3000/apigee-multi-failover/README.md

 Now, let's see what happens when server-a responds with a 503 error.
 In server-a go to the source code, choose to Edit source, comment out the function that is currently serving the function, and uncomment the function that sends a 503 error.
 Save and redeploy this function, then navigate back to Logs.
 When server-a is done deploying send another request to your failover-example API.
 You'll once again get a 200 response but this time the 200 response will come from server-b.
 Check the logs of server-a and server-b to confirm this.
 This is because Apigee failed over to server-b after server-a responded with a 503 error.

 Now, let's see what happens when both server-a and server-b respond with 503 errors.
 Go to the source code of server-b now and make the same changes that were made to server-a.
 Save, redeploy, and navigate back to the logs.
 When server-b is done deploying send another request to your failover-example API.
 This time, you'll get back a 202 response, indicating that the request was accepted but that the processing hasn't been completed.
 What happened is that both server-a and server-b responded with 503 errors so Apigee instead published a message to PubSub for async submission once server-a is back online.
-Check the logs of server-a and server-b, you'll notice that PubSub is repeatedly making request to server-a with exponential backoff, this is also indicated in the PubSub metrics dashboards.
+Check the logs of server-a and server-b, you'll notice that PubSub is repeatedly making requests to server-a with exponential backoff, this is also indicated in the PubSub metrics dashboards.

 Now, let's see what happens when server-a comes back online.
-Go to the source code of server-a, revert the changes made to fix the server, and redeploy.
-Eventually, you'll see the PubSub message come through in server-a's logs with a 200 successful response.
+Go to the source code of server-a, revert the earlier changes to fix the server, and redeploy.
+Eventually (after a few errors PubSub will wait a few minutes before sending another message to server-a, this is due to exponential backoff), you'll see the PubSub message come through in server-a's logs with a 200 successful response.

 ## Conclusion